 Living in a home where domestic abuse takes place is harmful to children and can have a serious impact on their behaviour, wellbeing and understanding of healthy, positive relationships.
-Children who witness domestic abuse are at risk of significant harm and staff are alert to the signs and symptoms of a child suffering or witnessing domestic abuse.
+Children who witness domestic abuse, including where they see, hear or experience its effects are at risk of significant harm and SCG staff are alert to the signs and symptoms of a child suffering or witnessing such abuse.